saulocantanhede/tfgreek2/docs/features/bol_lemma.md

 ## Notes

-This feature is required to enhance compatibility between the Bible Online Learner and Text-Fabric.
+This feature is essential for enhancing compatibility between the Bible Online Learner and Text-Fabric, allowing for the direct copy-paste of lemmata from BOL into TF.
+However, due to different usages of Unicode codepoints, such copying and pasting may not always yield the expected results when running queries in Text-Fabric.
+For a detailed technical explanation of this issue, see the explanatory notes on pages 33 and 34 in the [Bible Online Learner: Technical Documentation](https://github.com/EzerIT/BibleOL/blob/master/techdoc/techdoc.pdf).

 <img src="images/bol_lexeme.png" width="500">